davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.thebridge/index.md

 #### `BridgeInterface`

 You are primarily required to write the `OneLaneBridge` class, which must `implement` the `BridgeInterface`.
-The `BridgeInterface` requires that you implement just the following methods:
+The `BridgeInterface` requires that you implement just the following two methods:

--
+- `void arrive(Car car) throws InterruptedException`:

--
+- `void exit(Car car) throws InterruptedException`: